 Spicy, tangy, and loaded with flavor, Green Chilli Pickle (Hari Mirch ka Achar) is a delicious North Indian style pickle recipe where fresh green chilies are pickled with mustard seeds and lime juice.
 Here is my mother's recipe.

 Wash chilies and wipe each using a cotton cloth.
 You can also spread the washed chilies on a kitchen towel and air-dry for 3-4 hours.
-The idea is to remove any moisture on them, as it may spoil the pickle.
+Cut the chilies into ½-inch long pieces and discard the stalks.
+Wear gloves if your hands burn while handling chilies.

 Grind mustard seeds in a grinder to make a coarse powder.